Learn how to start an online store to make money and have a nomadic lifestyle. With an online store, you can work from anywhere in the world.

 This is not something that you come up with overnight, and it may take weeks or more likely months of planning, research, and checking out the competition.
 Just remember once you have your early target profile set, it’s going to be much easier to follow through with the rest of the steps.

-If I make an ecommerce store, am I going to have to store those items in my apartment?
-Seems like a pain.
+If I make an e-commerce store, am I going to have to store those items in my apartment?
+It seems like a pain.

 Yes, that would be a huge pain.
 Not only would you be paying tons in extra baggage fees while traveling, but you might have to sleep on top of boxes and suitcases.

 The most popular e-commerce option for digital nomads is dropshipping.
 Dropshipping is acting as a middleman between the consumer and the manufacturer.
 You, as the store, do not keep the products with you.
 In fact, it’s highly likely you may never physically touch a product.

 A customer will place an order from you, you will purchase the item from a wholesaler or manufacturer, then take care of the shipping and delivery process.